DianaMukhari/-CDV01_Career_Goals_Reflection_DIAMUK460_wfo2401_GroupB_Diana-Mukhari_CDV01/career-dev/career_goals_reflection.md

           -Network and Build Relationships:my goal is to expand my professional network by attending industry events, joining online communities, and connecting with other developers and professionals in their field.
 2. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations.
        - becoming a senior developer
        -Start a Tech Company or Freelance Business

     - Describe how these align with your interests and skills.

        I Aspire to start my own tech startup or freelance business, leveraging my development skills to create innovative products or provide services to clients.
 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal. becoming a junior software developer
+      becoming a junior software developer

       -finish my course
       -build portfolio
       - gain practical experience
       Improve Code Quality
       -Implementing an error handling mechanisms
       -Document my code thoroughly to make it easier for other developers to understand its purpose, usage, and implementation.                            -
     - Seeking feedback from experienced developers or senior members of my team to review critical or complex parts of my codebase
-2. **Preparation for Long-term Goals**:
+3. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.

       becoming Senior developer

-      -Deepening my understanding of data structures, algorithms, design patterns, and object-oriented principles -Learning new languages, frameworks, and tools relevant to my industry to broaden my skillset and adapt to changing technology trends.
+      -Deepening my understanding of data structures, algorithms, design patterns, and object-oriented principles
+      -Learning new languages, frameworks, and tools relevant to my industry to broaden my skillset and adapt to changing technology trends.
     - gaining more practical experience
     - applying for the Senior level posts

-      start a Tech company or freelance business -Define my target market and identify where I can provide unique value or solve specific problems.
+      start a Tech company or freelance business

+      -Define my target market and identify where I can provide unique value or solve specific problems.
       -Developing my Product or Service
       -Market and Promote my Business